-The Oceania Stata Conference takes place on 20 August 2019 at the Park Royal Parramatta.
-There will also be optional workshops on 19 August.
+The Oceania Stata Conference was held on 20 August 2019 at the Park Royal Parramatta.
+There were also optional workshops on 19 August.

 Causal inference for complex observational data